 Decisions on new nuclear reactors, advanced fuel cycles or other changes in energy choices will not be made by the NWMO.
-They will be taken by nuclear operators in conjunction with government and the regulators.
-However, it is important that the NWMO recognize these uncertainties and put in place an active process for ongoing monitoring and review of new developments so that it can plan for the long-term management of used fuel arising from such decisions.
-As part of this, the NWMO maintains a watching brief on alternative technologies [NWMO, 2013a, b].
+They will be taken by the utilities in conjunction with government and regulators.
+However, it is important that these uncertainties are recognized and an active process is put in place for ongoing monitoring and review of new developments so that the NWMO can plan for the long-term management of used fuel arising from such decisions.
+As part of this, the NWMO maintains a watching brief on alternative technologies [NWMO, 2015, 2016].